lucas-pvg/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
+# Rock, Paper, Scissors!
-Reposiroty for the Rock, Paper, Scissors! web app project.
+Repository for the Rock, Paper, Scissors! web app project.
 A React project inspired by a Codecademy course.